pelithne/aks_workshop/observability.md

 # Using Azure Monitor with Managed Prometheus and Grafana

-In this section you will be using Azure Monitor with managed Prometheus, Grafana, and Container Insights.
+In this section you will be using Azure Monitor with managed Prometheus and Grafana.
 By the end of this tutorial, you will have a basic understanding of how to monitor your AKS cluster using these tools.

 ## Objectives
-Enable Container Insights
-Enable managed Prometheus and MAnaged Grafana
+* Enable managed Prometheus and Managed Grafana
-Create and view dashboards
+* Create and view dashboards

 ## Introduction